triadtitans/seminar_rigid_body_methods/applylag.md

 The mass matrix is not time-dependent as the inertia tensor and mass do not depent on time.

-### The center of mass and the origin of the inertia system
+### The Center of Mass and the Origin of the Inertia System

 In all of the above, only rotations around the center of mass were considered.
 That is, the center of mass was always assumed to lie in the origin of the body's inertia frame.